Rupamkuma7/DataScienceEcosystem/README.md

 # DataScienceEcosystem
-# learned some techniques to use markdown and code cells in Jupyter project here.
+# <h2>learned some techniques to use markdown and code cells in Jupyter project here.</h2>